FAQs for students on one of the new Bar training courses

-What will happen about Qualifying Sessions?
+What is happening about Qualifying Sessions?

 The requirement to complete vocational training and be Called to the Bar will remain in order to commence the practising period of pupillage.
-On 8 September, we published a report on the impact of Covid-19 on pupillage which you can read more about here.
+On 3 February, we published a report on the impact of Covid-19 on pupillage which you can read more about here.

 Will there still be a five-year time limit for starting pupillage after completing the BPTC or will this be suspended?

 The five-year time limit set out in the Curriculum and Assessment Strategy remains in force.
-Prospective pupils who will come to the end of their five-year period by the end of December 2020 and have been unable to obtain pupillage this year due to COVID-19 will be able to apply to the BSB for Dispensation from the time limit without paying an application fee.
+Prospective pupils who came to the end of their five-year period by the end of December 2020 and have been unable to obtain pupillage this year due to COVID-19 will be able to apply to the BSB for Dispensation from the time limit without paying an application fee.

 FAQs for Bar Transfer Test (BTT) candidates